 Before we have Illustrator repeat the line for us, we must find out the wave's width (W) and height (H).
-If you have a wide enough screen, you can see this info in the Control panel at the top of the screen.
-Otherwise, you can see it in the Transform panel (Window > Transform).
+If you have a large enough screen, you can see this info in the Control panel at the top of the screen.
+Otherwise, go to the Transform panel (Window > Transform) and write the info here: